-LLMC-Digital provides access to online facsimiles of millions of page images of printed material representing more than 4,000 titles related to the history of law.
+LLMC-Digital provides access to online facsimiles of millions of pages of printed material representing more than 4,000 titles relating to the history of law.
 This material is divided into seven major content areas: U.S. Federal Government, U.S. States, U.S. Territories, Anglo-American Collections, Foreign Jurisdictions, International Law and Organizations, and Multi-Jurisdiction Subject Collections.
 The content in these areas is particularly focused on the following subjects:

 LLMC-Digital has perhaps the most comprehensive collection of material on law in the former British Empire available online.
-Researchers looking at the legal history of Canada, India, the British Caribbean, mandate Palestine, and Commonwealth nations in Africa, and the United Kingdom proper will find LLMC-Digital an excellent resource.
+Researchers looking at the legal history of Canada, India, the British Caribbean, mandate Palestine, and Commonwealth nations in Africa, and the United Kingdom proper will find extensive source matwrilas in LLMC-Digital.
 The database includes nearly every reported case from the British Empire before 1900.
-While much of this material for Canada, Australia, and the United Kingdom is also available through other providers, material for other parts of the empire—such as Malaysia, India, or the Caribbean—is unique online.
+While much of this material for Canada, Australia, and the United Kingdom is also available through other providers, material for other parts of the empire—such as Malaysia, India, and the Caribbean—is unique.
 For example, LLMC-Digital provides the only online access to the decisions of courts in India prior to 1850, as well as the complete seventeen volumes of Malaysia/Singapore law reports for 1926–42.
-LLMC-Digital also allows scholars access to much more recent material than is available in other databasessuch as the statutes and laws of the island of Anguilla from the 1970s and the 1966 constitutional proceedings from the Windward Islands.
-This collection, largely derived from the authoritative bibliography of British Imperial law by LLMC’s Director of Content Development Jerry Dupont, is a must-see for researchers interested in the history of the British Empire.1
+LLMC-Digital also allows scholars access to much more recent material than is available in other databases, such as the statutes and laws of the island of Anguilla from the 1970s and the 1966 constitutional proceedings from the Windward Islands.
+This collection, largely derived from the authoritative bibliography of British Imperial law by LLMC’s Director of Content Development Jerry Dupont, is a critical resource for researchers interested in the history of the British Empire.1